Syncing reimbursements to your integration

 Accounting for reimbursements is lightning-fast with our accounting integrations.
 Based on your ERP, certain advanced reimbursement features may be enabled, including the following:

-• You can use mappings, rules, and manual overrides to categorize each reimbursement to a GL code.
+- You can use mappings, rules, and manual overrides to auto-categorize each reimbursement to a GL code or other accounting fields.

-• Reimbursements are exported in either cash or accrual accounting where available.
+- Reimbursements are exported in accrual accounting where available.
+Xero customers will be exported on cash accounting.

 To help speed up cash reconciliation, we’ll provide payout reports and reimbursement statements per your payment cycle configuration.